trangnguyenrmit/test_/readme.md

-# This is Trang
+# My first time playing around with GitHub
-# Thanks for watching
+# This site is interesting